What you’ll learn:

 Tirzepatide, the active ingredient in Mounjaro and Zepbound, can also amplify weight loss and help people keep it off.
 In one study, people lost up to 21% of their body weight at 88 weeks.

-Weight loss medications can be a valuable tool to take weight off.
+Different types of weight loss medications can be valuable tools to take weight off.
 But true, long-term lifestyle changes are necessary to prevent it from returning.
-Those who used Noom alongside a GLP-1 medication achieved six times more weight loss at 12 months
+Those who used Noom alongside a GLP-1 medication achieved six times more weight loss at 12 months.

 Are weight loss medications safe for long-term use?